 Sing for Songbirds

-St. Thomas’ will be working alongside Chester Zoo over the coming weeks in a project called ‘Sing for Songbirds’.
-The project aims to raise awareness about the threat of extinction to the beautiful songbirds of South-East Asia.
+Over the past year St. Thomas’ has been working alongside Chester Zoo in a project called ‘Sing for Songbirds’.
+The aim of the project was to raise awareness about the threat of extinction to the beautiful songbirds of South-East Asia.
 These rare birds are being captured by the locals and kept in cages with up to 30 or 40 birds; they are then sold on illegal markets and used for singing competitions or kept in cages as a symbol of status.
 The forests of Indonesia are rapidly falling silent; Chester Zoo refuses to stand back and let these birds disappear forever but they need our help.

-In a series of workshops rangers from Chester Zoo will be coming into school and teaching our children from Reception to Year 6 about different songbirds from around the world.
-The children will be taking part in a variety of activities, including learning a special song written to raise awareness and inspire young conservationists.
+In a series of workshops rangers from Chester Zoo came into school to teach our children from Reception to Year 6 about different songbirds from around the world.
+The children took part in a variety of activities, including learning a special song written to raise awareness and inspire young conservationists.

-They are also inviting all of the children (from Reception to Year 6) to visit Chester Zoo for the day; they will cover the cost of entry to the zoo and transport to and from so the children have the opportunity to see some of the wonderful songbirds they have been learning about as well as lots of other animals.
-Whilst at the zoo they will also be taking part in some extra activities and workshops with the zoo rangers.
+All of the children (from Reception to Year 6) were invited to visit Chester Zoo for the day; the cost of entry to the zoo and transport to and from was provided by Chester Zoo.
+This enabled all children to have the opportunity to see some of the wonderful songbirds they have been learning about as well as lots of other animals.
+Whilst at the zoo they also took part in some extra activities and workshops with the zoo rangers.

 Asian Fairy Bluebird (Chester Zoo)